nekocode/GradleImportAar/README.md

 }
 ```

 You can see the [pure-java-lib](pure-java-lib) module to learn how to use this plugin.
+And this plugin has been used in the [Items](https://github.com/nekocode/Items) project, you can also reference it.